ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 ## Build/deployment steps

 * Make sure you have your AWS credentials setup.
 Terraform will need this to setup the infrastructure in AWS.
-To cater for MFA accounts, your credentials should be specified in the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
+To cater for MFA accounts, your credentials should be specified in the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN` environment variables.

 ### Shared Infrastructure
 * Start in the `securityanalytics-sharedinfrastructure` directory.